T Bone Burnett

-Joseph Henry "T Bone" Burnett III (born January 14, 1948) is an American record producer, guitarist and songwriter.
-He rose to fame as a guitarist in Bob Dylan's band during the 1970s.
-He has received multiple Grammy awards for his work in film music, including for O Brother, Where Art Thou?
-(2000), Cold Mountain (2004), Walk the Line (2005) and Crazy Heart (2010); and won another Grammy for producing the studio album Raising Sand (2007), in which he united the contemporary bluegrass of Alison Krauss with the blues rock of Robert Plant (ex-Led Zeppelin).
+Joseph Henry "T Bone" Burnett III (born January 14, 1948) is an American record producer, guitarist, singer, and songwriter.
+He was a guitarist in Bob Dylan's band during the 1970s.
+Burnett has won several Grammy Awards for his work on film soundtracks, namely O Brother, Where Art Thou?
+(2000), Cold Mountain (2004), Walk the Line (2005), and Crazy Heart (2010).
+He won another Grammy for producing the album Raising Sand (2007), in which he united the contemporary bluegrass of Alison Krauss with the blues rock of Led Zeppelin lead vocalist Robert Plant.

-Burnett helped start the careers of Counting Crows, Los Lobos, Sam Phillips and Gillian Welch, and he revitalized the careers of Gregg Allman and Roy Orbison.
-He produced music for the television programs Nashville and True Detective.
-He has released several solo studio albums, including Tooth of Crime, which he wrote for a revival of the play by Sam Shepard.
+Burnett has been credited with early career mentorship of musical acts such as Counting Crows, Los Lobos, Sam Phillips, and Gillian Welch, and with revitalizing the careers of Gregg Allman and Roy Orbison.
+He produced for television programs including Nashville and True Detective.
+He has released several solo studio albums as a producer, including Tooth of Crime (2008), which he wrote for a revival of the namesake play by Sam Shepard.

 Early life

 The only child of Joseph Henry Burnett Jr. and Hazel Perkins Burnett, Burnett was born in St. Louis, Missouri, in 1948, and raised in Fort Worth, Texas.
 His grandfather worked as secretary for the Southern Baptist Convention.
 His father wanted to be a pro athlete and was courted by the Brooklyn Dodgers, but instead, he got a job in Fort Worth with the Tandy Corporation.
 Burnett was brought up in the Episcopal Church of his mother.
-He forgot the origin of his nickname, which he uses without a dash.

 Burnett learned golf at an early age.
 When he was seven years old, he played at the Texas Christian University course.
 He idolized golf pro Ben Hogan, who was from Fort Worth.
 Burnett and the other boys occasionally watched him practice at the driving range.
 Burnett was on the golf team at Paschal High School.
 In 2014 he participated in the professional tournament at Pebble Beach.